delving/narthex/README.md

 ### Vocabulary Alignment

-When XML-Ray has perform its analysis, any vocabularies used in practice for terminology fields in the source data will be revealed.
+When Narthex has perform its analysis, any vocabularies used in practice for terminology fields in the source data will be revealed.
 When a full list of utilized terminology values is available, it is not a great deal of work to build an alignment interface in which each found value is associated with the URI of an entry from a shared vocabulary.

 The source data can then be rendered with the vocabulary URI assignments inserted, which is an important part of integrating data together from various sources into storage where they can be collectively accessed.